Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Unsubscribe
 IOX to GO: 3rd level of an IoxToGo message.
-Unsubscribe-request: An external device sends this message to unsubscribe a topic.
+Unsubscribe request: An external device sends this message to unsubscribe a topic.

 | Field | Type | Label | Description |